Kggupta/BorgCubeBot/README.md

 This bot is really just a fun project that im doing as a hobby and to interact with my friends.
 Although it is limited in capabilities at the moment, I plan on making it an all-in-one bot, themed after the popular Star Trek villain known only as "The Borg".

+Join the [bot server](https://discord.gg/evYQA2h) if you would like to help with beta-testing.

 The features I will add to it are as follows, but not limited to:
 - Economy
   - ~~A currency system called 'Federation Credits'~~